Tighina Fortress

-Tighina Fortress (Cetatea Tighina; renamed by the Turks as Bender) is a 15th-century fortress on the right bank of the Dniester River in Bender, Moldova, built from earth and wood during the reign of Prince Stephen the Great.
+The Tighina Fortress (Cetatea Tighina; renamed by the Turks as Bender) is a 15th-century fortress on the right bank of the Dniester River in Bender (also known as Tighina), Moldova, built from earth and wood during the reign of Prince Stephen the Great.
 In 1538 it was conquered by the Turkish sultan Suleiman the Magnificent, who ordered it to be rebuilt in stone and enlarged.

 History

-The earliest mention of Tighina, as a settlement and customs post, is found in the commercial privilege granted on October 6, 1408, by the Prince of Moldavia Alexander the Good to the merchants of Lviv.
+The earliest mention of Tighina, as a settlement and customs post, is found in the commercial privilege granted on October 6, 1408, by the Prince of Moldavia Alexander the Good to the merchants of Lwów.
 Later, throughout the 15th and 16th centuries, the name of Tighina is frequently recorded in medieval documents.
 In the Moldavian documents that mention the locality, in Tighina, along with the royal customs and the crossing, a guard is mentioned.
 In the only document from the Prince Stephen the Great (1457-1504) in which Tighina appears, the guard is also mentioned.

 As for the fortress of Tighina, 19th-century researchers, following the information circulating in previous centuries, accredited the idea that it was built in the 12th century by the Genoese, as well as Hotin and Cetatea Albă fortresses.
 The military historian Aleksander Zaschuk saw in the architecture of the inner citadel a pronounced western character.
 The first and only definite mention of the existence of the Moldavian fortification itself, of the fortress (probably of wood and earth), is found in the Moldavian-Polish Chronicle from the middle of the 16th century.
 It relates, referring to the Ottoman conquests of 1538, that the Turkish sultan Süleyman "took possession of the Moldavian fortress Tighina."

 Archaeological investigations of limited extent, carried out by the researcher Ion Hîncu in 1969, allowed the discovery of housing complexes and a defense ditch belonging to the 15th-16th centuries.
 Archaeological excavations have led to the identification of a fortification, probably of wood and earth, which preceded the later stone construction.
 The surface of the fortress' courtyard of circular or ovoid shape was covered with a layer of ashes.
 Ceramic and metal objects bear traces of fire.